hpeluzio/hpeluzio/README.md

 - 🌱 I'm currently making videos and coding 🤣
 - 🥅 2022 Goal: Become fluent in the English language
-- ⚡ Fun fact: I love to play chess and CSGO with friends

 ### Connect with me: